An easy tutorial to make these DIY fabric Christmas ornaments from cozy flannel fabric.

-You can use any fabric you have on hand but something with lines makes it easier to cut the strips.
+You can use any fabric you have on hand, but something with lines makes it easier to cut the strips.
 A check or plaid works great.
-I, of course, used buffalo check and just followed the lines.
+I used buffalo check and just followed the lines.

 - The final set of pins makes the bottom of your ornament…so on the top, in the middle, push in a screw eye.
 This wasn’t as easy as I thought it would be.
 It takes a few tries to get the screw to go through the layers of fabric.
 You can start the hole with the tip of a small pair of scissors or just push it through.

 - Finish each ornament with a twine hanger.

 Sometimes I rush through projects or crafts that I make for my blog.
 Rushing takes away all the fun, and it just seems like work.
 So I waited to make these ornaments when I had a free evening.